SmartFinn/eve-ng-integration/README.md

 This method works on other Linux distros too.
 Tested on **Arch Linux**, **Manjaro**, **Fedora**, **openSUSE** and potentially works with other systems.

-If your Linux distribution is not supported yet, don't give up, try [Manual install](#manual-install) or create [new issue](https://github.com/SmartFinn/unetlab-x-integration/issues).
+If your Linux distribution is not supported yet, don't give up, try [Manual install](#manual-install) or [open a new issue](https://github.com/SmartFinn/unetlab-x-integration/issues/new).

 #### Manual install